-3.10.
+3.11.
 The Examination Process - Written Papers

-- 3.10.1 During the written examination process, the HSE is responsible for preparation of examination papers and marking guides, marking, and reporting of results to the Chief Examiner.
-(See also Section 2 Roles & Responsibilities). - 3.10.2 Written examination papers, having been reviewed by the SEC Chair, are to be submitted to the College Office for review before March 1st.
+- 3.11.1 During the written examination process, the HSE is responsible for preparation of examination papers and marking guides, marking, and reporting of results to the Chief Examiner.
+(See also Section 2 Roles & Responsibilities). - 3.11.2 Written examination papers, having been reviewed by the SEC Chair, are to be submitted to the College Office for review before March 1st.
 After submission to the College Office, the written paper questions and marking guides are reviewed by members of the Board of Examiners.
-It is imperative that requested deadlines are met, as adequate time for review and preparation of the examination is important to maintain high standard, defensible examinations. - 3.10.3 Examiners must record actual marks given for each answer, or parts thereof, on the electronic grading sheet provided by the College.
-All examiners use the same grading or marking criteria for each question. - 3.10.4 Each answer is assessed independently by each examiner. - 3.10.5 If a candidate attempts more than the required number of questions, all questions should be marked and the best marks used. - 3.10.7 Feedback is an important aspect of the learning candidates gain from examinations.
-Particularly when low marks are given, it is essential that the examiner record the reason(s) for this in the ERRS.
-Such comments are invariably important when examination results are disputed. - 3.10.9 Once marking of papers is completed, and prior to the practical/oral examination, examiners submit written paper results in the ERRS for the Head Subject Examiner to review.
-Any discrepancies that have not been resolved by examining teams must be deferred to the Head Subject Examiner, if necessary the HSE may need to discuss with the Chief Examiner reasons for disparities. - 3.10.10 Marked answer papers are retained by examiners until completion of the oral examination and candidate results finalised.
-The originals are held by the College office for a period of six months and then destroyed.
+It is imperative that requested deadlines are met, as adequate time for review and preparation of the examination is important to maintain high standard, defensible examinations. - 3.11.3 Examiners must record actual marks given for each answer, or parts thereof, into the College recording platform.
+All examiners use the same grading or marking criteria for each question. - 3.11.4 Each answer is assessed independently by each examiner.
+3.10.5 - 3.11.5 Feedback is an important aspect of the learning candidates gain from examinations.
+Particularly when low marks are given, it is essential that the examiner record the reason(s) for this in the College recording platform for candidate feedback. - 3.11.6 Once marking of papers is completed, and prior to the practical/oral examination, examiners submit written paper results in the College recording platform for the Head Subject Examiner to review.
+Any discrepancies that have not been resolved by examining teams must be deferred to the Head Subject Examiner, if necessary the HSE may need to discuss reasons for disparities with the Chief Examiner.